Chaco Canyon, New Mexico

 The Greater Chaco landscape has been home to Indigenous people of the Southwest since time immemorial.
 Historians believe that people would come from far away to take part in religious rituals and political meetings.
 Today, large-scale ceremonial structures, known as kivas, dozens of ancient villages, roads and shrines that were built by the Ancestral Puebloan peoples between 850 and 1250 BCE, offer a glimpse into this ancient world.

-For modern-day Pueblo, Hopi and Diné (Navajo) people, Chaco Canyon is much more than a historical site.
+For modern-day Pueblo, Hopi and other Indigenous peoples in the area, Chaco Canyon is much more than a historical site.
 It’s a direct connection with their ancestors and a place to continue their ongoing cultural practices.
 And that connection doesn’t stop at the boundaries of the national park.
-But continued oil and gas development poses significant threats to the cultural resources left by the Ancestral Pueblo and Tribes.
-In fact, more than 4,000 archeological and historic sites in the proposed 10-mile protective zone have been identified from research by Archaeology Southwest -- and that number is expected to be much higher, because less than 20 percent of the protection zone has been surveyed.
+But continued oil and gas development poses significant threats to the cultural resources left by the Ancestral Pueblo and other Tribes.
+In fact, more than 4,000 archeological and historic sites in the 10-mile protective zone have been identified according to research by Archaeology Southwest—and that number is expected to be much higher, because less than 20 percent of the protection zone has been surveyed.

 The northwest quadrant of New Mexico is completely saturated with oil and gas development.